-Icron Technologies Corporation is committed to ensuring our products comply with safety measures, laws and regulations stipulated by each of the countries we serve when used for their intended purpose.
+Icron Technologies Corporation, now part of Maxim Integrated, is committed to ensuring our products comply with safety measures, laws and regulations stipulated by each of the countries we serve when used for their intended purpose.
 Below is a brief overview of the our policies relating to RoHS, WEEE, REACH and Conflict Minerals, noting Icron’s products are not EN60601 medically certified.

 RoHS and RoHS2